-In this lesson, we’ll learn how to do one of the most characteristic tin whistle (penny whistle) ornaments when it comes to Irish traditional music, which we call the “roll”.
+In this lesson, we’ll learn how to do one of the most characteristic tin whistle (penny whistle) ornaments in Irish traditional music, which we call the “roll”.
 Unlike other standalone decorations that we learned in the previous lessons, a roll is a bit different.
-It’s made as a combination of ornaments.
+It’s a more complex decoration, made of a combination of ornaments.

 How to do rolls on a tin whistle correctly?

-As I just mentioned, a roll is a slightly advanced, composite ornament.
+As we just mentioned, a roll is a slightly advanced, composite ornament.
 It consists of two different ornaments.
 A cut and a tap.
 And if you didn’t go through the lessons that explain cuts and taps, please make sure to check them out as we won’t get into details again.
-So, here are the basics on how to do a roll in 3 steps:
+So, here are the basics on how to do a tin whistle roll in 3 steps:

-As an example, let’s just imagine that you are playing 3 evenly spaced repeated E notes by tonguing each one.
-Now instead of tonguing all three, you tongue only the first one.
-Then you do a cut on the second note (with the finger on G).
+For example, let’s imagine that you are playing 3 evenly spaced repeated E notes by tonguing each one.
+Now, instead of tonguing all three, you tongue only the first one.
+Then, you do a cut on the second note (with the finger on G).
 And finally, you tap the third note (with the finger on D).
 That’s how you play a roll!

 Long rolls VS short rolls

-If you are into playing tunes by reading sheet music, whenever you see three or two repeated notes of the same length is probably a good place to use a roll.
-These are usually 2 or 3 eight notes in jigs and reels, but also dotted quarter notes which has the same length as 3 eight notes.
+If you are into playing tunes by reading sheet music, whenever you see three or two repeated notes of the same length, it is probably a good place to use a roll.
+These are usually 2 or 3 eighth notes in jigs and reels, but also dotted quarter notes, which have the same length as 3 eighth notes.
 So, instead of a dotted quarter note, you can play a long roll.
 Or, instead of a quarter note, you can play a short roll.

 Practicing rolls on a tin whistle

-As a beginner, do an exercise for long rolls as you will probably feel more confident to play a first plain note and then do the ornaments.
-Once you learn the long roll, you will figure out that you already learned the short too.
+As a beginner, do an exercise for long rolls as you’ll probably feel more confident to play a plain note first and then do the ornaments.
+Once you learn the long roll, you will figure out that you already learned the short roll too.
 Start with a scale from note E (as regular rolls cannot be achieved on a D note).